Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 - You need a new training certificate ($50)

-- Total cost: $100-115
+- Total cost: $100 to $115

-- You cannot carry until renewed
+- You cannot carry until your renewal goes through

 Expired More Than 3 Years